eamars/OpenTrickler-RP2040-Controller/README.md

 ## Pre-build firmware
 [![Auto Build](https://github.com/eamars/OpenTrickler-RP2040-Controller/actions/workflows/cmake.yml/badge.svg)](https://github.com/eamars/OpenTrickler-RP2040-Controller/actions/workflows/cmake.yml)

 You can download the pre-built firmware based on the latest release from above link.
 Similar to flashing other RP2040 firmware, you need to put the Pico W into the bootloader mode by pressing BOOTSEL button and plug in the micro-USB cable.
 Then you can copy the .uf2 file from the package to the pico.
 Shortly after the Pico W will be programmed automatically.
+Alternatively, use the OTA update feature described below.